Eric Berglund · coloredrock

 One schema · 11 trades Audit on every change

 Same pricing logic, two failure modes.
-The workbook spreads it across 11 tabs — one stray click can clobber a formula and silently break next month’s quote.
+The workbook spreads it across 11 tabs.
+One stray click can clobber a formula and silently break next month’s quote.
 The app holds every line item once, derives values from project dimensions, and writes a row to price_history every time a price changes.

 Why not just buy something?